Thursday, July 23, 2009

 I’m also troubled when people unquestioningly equate (explicitly or implicitly) the male penis with a phallic symbol of power and dominance.
 I recall Susan Bordo’s insightful comments on this issue in her fascinating book, The Male Body: A New Look at Men in Public and in Private:

 The erect penis is often endowed with a tumescent consciousness that is bold, unafraid, at the ready.
-Gay art and literature and both straight and gay pornography are throbbing with such descriptions . . .
+Gay art and literature and both straight and gay pornography are throbbing with such descriptions.

-[A] lot of our ideas about the penis clearly come not from anatomical fact but from our cultural imagination . . .
-Most of our metaphors for the penis . . . turn it into some species of dildo: stiff torpedoes, wands, and rods that never get soft, always perform.
-These metaphors . . . may be a defense against fears of being too soft, physically and emotionally.
+. . .
+[A] lot of our ideas about the penis clearly come not from anatomical fact but from our cultural imagination. . . .
+Most of our metaphors for the penis turn it into some species of dildo: stiff torpedoes, wands, and rods that never get soft, always perform.
+These metaphors may be a defense against fears of being too soft, physically and emotionally.
 But at the same time as these metaphors “defend” men as they joke with each other in bars or – more hatefully – act as a misogynist salve for past or imaginary humiliations, they also set men up for failure.

 For men don’t really have torpedoes or rods or heroic avengers between their legs.
 They have penises.
-And penises, like the rest of the human body and unlike dildoes, feel things. . . .
+And penises, like the rest of the human body and unlike dildoes, feel things.

 And, of course, once we become aware of the feeling potential of the whole person (penis included), we’re navigating our lives and relationships into that wonderful territory wherein we’re invited to recognize and integrate both our feminine and masculine energies.
-The “power and dominance” of the phallus has no place in such an integrated life - a life Lao Tzu described beautifully when he said: “Knowing the masculine and nurturing the feminine you become the river of all beneath heaven.”
+The “dominance” of the phallus has no place in such an integrated life – a life Lao Tzu described beautifully when he said: “Knowing the masculine and nurturing the feminine you become the river of all beneath heaven.”

 Okay, I’m a little bit off track from my focus on St. Sebastian.
 Accordingly, to conclude, I’ll share an interesting excerpt from Vittorio Lingiardi’s 2002 book, Men in Love: Male Homosexualities from Ganymede to Batman.
 As you’ll see, Lingiardi offers a somewhat more sophisticated reading of St. Sebastian and his connection and/or appeal to gay men than does Boisvert.

+[The] “mystical slaughter of Christ” – an image Pier Paolo Pasolini would have most certainly appreciated – makes its appearance in the homosexual imagination by way of the martyrdom of St. Sebastian, a Christian figure with distinctly pagan aspects.

 . . .
-[The] “mystical slaughter of Christ” – an image Pier Paolo Pasolini would have most certainly appreciated – makes its appearance in the homosexual imagination by way of the martyrdom of St. Sebastian, a Christian figure with distinctly pagan aspects. . . .

 “Because he waits for them at the doors to Paradise and intercedes for them, gay men depend upon St. Sebastian,” says Dominique Fernandez matter-of-factly of the centuries of homosexual iconography that grew up surrounding this third-century Roman officer.
 A native of Narbonne who converted to Christianity during Diocletian’s persecution of Christians, Sebastian was sentenced to be killed by the arrows of his fellow soldiers.

 In the oldest extant monuments of him, his image resembles Senex, as in the seventh-century mosaic in St. Peter in Chains in Rome, where he appears as a bearded, older looking man wearing a tunic, palatine chlamys, and a bejeweled crown.
 From the Renaissance on, however, Sebastian would take quite a different appearance, becoming instead a handsome, naked young man, tied to a column or a tree, pieced through with arrows.